nasa/fprime/docs/UsersGuide/cmake/Customization.md

 Custom build targets that need to be built against modules and global targets can be generated using the hook pattern.
 This pattern involves creating a file with two functions - `add_global_target` and `add_module_target`.
 These functions are called to add targets to the top level and each module respectively.
-Then this file is registered with `register_fprime_target`.
+This file is then registered with `register_fprime_target`.

-In the two add functions, the user is expected to call the `add_custom_target` CMake command in order to compose the target itself. **Note:** the user may simply call this function directly to add targets that don't have both per-module and global steps.
+In the two `add_` functions, the user is expected to call the `add_custom_target` CMake command in order to compose the target itself. **Note:** the user may simply call this function directly to add targets that don't have both per-module and global steps.

 See: